TnTien/C-LiveProject-TheaterCMS/README.md

 ## Create and Style Donation Page

-Change the Donate View in the Home View folder.
-This page should have several fields that let the user enter their information and donation amount.
-The input fields should be in a form.
-Take a look at the gif below to see how it should be styled.
-Use Bootstrap's Grid Layout to create the layout of the page.
-The client wants an image displayed behind the title as well, and the font of the title should be Broadway.
-Add placeholders to every field a user can fill in.
-You do not need to implement the controller method for the form.
+Using Bootstrap 4, I was able to create a form that collapses into a single column as the the size of the screen decreases.
+The client wanted to have an image behind the title and I was able to make happen with bootstrap's jumbotron.

 ```
     <div class="container" style="font-family: Broadway">